amilajack/project-checklist/README.md

     * Showing users all the options they can do with something will confuse and/or overwhelm them
     * The first example you show should be the absolute most basic example that is working and copy-and-paste-able.
     * My definition of simplicity: something is simple when there is nothing left to take away from it
     * Don’t initially show users multiple ways of doing something.
 Show them only one way of doing it.
 Be careful which way you show them.
-Choose the way that will most use most of the time
+Choose the way that they will use most of the time
     * It’s tempting to show your users all the things they can do with your project.
 In many cases, however, this will intimidate users (especially those that are new to the idea or the ecosystem)
 - [x] Start by showing the most common functionalities first.
 If your project is an API, only initially show examples of the most common APIs that are used.
 If your project is an app, show screenshots of the pages that are most commonly used
 - [x] Include a live demo.
 A video is a thousand pictures and a picture is a thousand words